 An open statement by the Africa Advocacy Network is critical of the Obama Administration’s policy toward Africa and calls for a new approach to trade and investment, militarization, agriculture and land policy, and more in the region.

 Africa Policy Leaders Demand a New Direction in President Obama’s Policy toward the African Continent

 As President Obama plans trip to Senegal, Tanzania, and South Africa, a press conference at the National Press Club will give voice to those calling for change in his Africa policy.

-For the second in a three part series honoring African Liberation Day, IPS’ Foreign Policy In Focus project will hold a screening on how immigration from Africa and the Caribbean is transforming the “African-American” narrative.
+In the spirit of African Liberation Day, IPS’ Foreign Policy In Focus project will hold a screening of, The Neo-African-Americans, about how rapid, voluntary immigration from Africa and the Caribbean is transforming the “African-American” narrative.

 Occupy Global Africa!

 Challenges of a Pan African Vision for the 21st Century

 Come to a presentation and discussion with Affiong L. Affiong, Executive Director of the Moyo Pan Afrikan Solidarity Centre based in Accra and London.
 In Washington DC for a national lecture and speaking tour in the USA to rebuilding bridges across the Atlantic, Affiong will address such questions as: What are the challenges of African people today, on the Continent and in the Diaspora?
 Where is the place of African people in the framework of the new world order?
 As we celebrate Black History Month in 2012, how do we prepare for the challenges which await us beyond the horizon?